fajieyuan/WWW2020-grec/README.md

-## Future Data Helps Training: Modeling Future Contexts for Session-based Recommendation
+## Future Data Helps Training: Modeling Future Contexts for Session-based Recommendation （BART4Rec）

+Grec shares high network similarity with BART but is published earlier than BART on Arxiv.